STEP - The Ecological Transformation Show by POLLUTEC

 Decarbonizing the Hard-to-Abate: Transforming heavy industries—from steel to chemicals—through the rapid integration of high-voltage technologies

-ROUND TABLE: Building a European circular supply chain
+Building a European circular supply chain

 Planning circular infrastructure across Europe (recycling, reuse, logistics, storage…)